Global deal reached to limit powerful greenhouse gases

 HFCs were introduced in the 1980s as a substitute for ozone-depleting gases.
 But their danger has grown as air conditioner and refrigerator sales have soared in emerging economies like China and India.
 HFCs are also found in inhalers and insulating foams.

+"Thank God we got to this agreement that is good for all nations, that takes into consideration all regional and national issues," said Taha Mohamed Zatari, the head of Saudi Arabia's negotiating team.

-Small island states and many African countries had pushed for quick action, saying they face the biggest threat from climate change.
+Small island states and many African countries had pushed for early timeframes, saying they face the biggest threat from climate change.

 HFCs are less plentiful than carbon dioxide, but Kerry said last month that they currently emit as much pollution as 300 coal-fired power plants each year.
 That amount will rise significantly over the coming decades as air conditioning units and refrigerators reach hundreds of millions of new people.